Elementary School Handbook

 Delayed Openings

-In the event of a two-hour delayed opening, school will begin at 11:05 a.m.
 Parents/guardians are asked not to drop off students prior to 10:45 a.m.
 Lunches will be served at their regularly scheduled time.
 Any before-school activities such as instrumental practices, etc. will be cancelled on late-start days.

-Before & After School Schedule
+Before and After School Schedule

 The extended-day program will also operate on a two-hour delay schedule.
-Since it usually opens at 7:30 a.m. on the regular schedule, it will be open to receive students at 9:30 a.m. on delayed-opening days.
+Since it usually opens at 7:30 a.m. on the regular schedule, it will be open to receive students at 9:30 a.m. on delayed opening days.

 Emergency Closings